NiklasReiche/ad-spotify-mood-lights-sync/README.md

 ## Installation

 This app is available on [HACS](https://hacs.xyz/) for easy installation and updating.

 **Important:** HACS does not work by default if you are running AppDaemon with version 15 or newer of the Home Assistant add-on.
 Refer to https://github.com/joBr99/nspanel-lovelace-ui/issues/1029#issue-1995332526 for a workaround.
+Other AppDaemon installations should work with HACS as long as the `app_dir` in your `appdaemon.yaml` points to `appdaemon/apps/` within your Home Assistant config folder, as this is where HACS puts downloaded apps.

 You can also install this app manually by simply downloading the `spotify_mood_lights_sync` directory from inside the `apps` directory here to your local `apps` directory.
 Then add the configuration to your `apps/apps.yaml`.